MummyXYZ/Tarkov-Timmy/README.md

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE) file for details

-## Terms of Service and Pricacy Policy
+## Terms of Service and Privacy Policy
 Discord requires me to make one of these.

-There isn't really anything to note.
-No personal data is stored.
+There is no personal data stored by this bot.
+For more details on Discord's privacy policy, visit [Discord Privacy Policy](https://discord.com/privacy).